To guarantee the stability and security of ApsaraDB for MySQL, certain limits to database and management properties apply.

 The command line or graphical interface can be used to perform logical backup.

-For physical backup, the RDS console or OPEN API must be used.
+For physical backup, the RDS console or API must be used.

 The command line or graphical interface can be used to perform logical import.

-You can use mysql command line tool or DTS (Data Transmission Service) to perform data migration.
+You can use mysql command line tool or Data Transmission Service (DTS) to perform data migration.

-RDS for MySQL provides a dual-node cluster of master/slave MySQL replications architecture, so there is no need to build them manually.
+MySQL provides a dual-node cluster of master/slave MySQL replications architecture, so you do not need to build them manually.

 The slave instance in the architecture is invisible to you, and your application cannot access to the slave instance directly.